 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-And why is that?
-Because data shows that severe illness from COVID-19 tends to happen to adults (especially in older adults).
+Kids weren’t involved in the original adult clinical trials because the data tells us that severe illness from COVID-19 tends to happen to adults (especially in older adults).
 We’re not seeing the same sort of response or sickness in children.

 “Kids are a special and vulnerable population and we try to protect them because they can’t make decisions for themselves,” says Dr. Esper.
 “In clinical trials – whether for a vaccine or any type of treatment – we don’t want to speed things up because it’s a matter of protection and safety.”

-So the priority right now is for an adult vaccine, not only because of the outcomes we’re seeing, but because an adult vaccine is going to be faster to create due to the potential risk and rigorous safety precautions needed for the development of a children’s vaccine.
+So the first priority was for an adult vaccine, not only because of the outcomes we’re seeing, but because an adult vaccine was faster to create due to the potential risk and rigorous safety precautions needed for the development of a children’s vaccine.

 Immune systems in kids can vary greatly depending on age.
 A 16-year-old is going to have a much different immune system than a 16-month-old.
 Because of this, additional data and research is needed when evaluating a vaccine for kids.

 It’s even true for the flu shot.
-Babies 6 months and older should get a flu shot every year, but some kids 6 months through 8 years of age may need two doses for more protection.
+Babies six months and older should get a flu shot every year, but some kids six months through eight years of age may need two doses for more protection.
 This is because of differing immune system responses at different ages.

 “Children’s immune systems are growing up just as they are,” explains Dr. Esper.
 “We often split kids up by age groups and stages.
 We can’t just say all kid’s immune systems are the same at any given age.”